Top Four WC Success Measurements Easily Acquired

 Bottom Line – payments made over the life of the claim

-The huge difference between a Workers Compensation program with an insurance carrier and a TPA is that certain claims are not counted into the E-Mod system.
-Open claims are ALL counted when calculating a LDF.
+The huge difference between a Worker’s Compensation program with an insurance carrier and a TPA is that certain claims are not counted in the E-Mod system.
+Open claims are ALL counted when calculating an LDF.
 All payments made on any claim at any time are counted into your Workers Comp budget.

 A different tact has to be used when reviewing TPA loss runs versus an insurance carrier’s loss run.
 One thing to watch is an old claim that is reopened for payment and then closed again.
 I have seen many of our clients concentrate on only the open claims or getting the claims closed.
 One piece of advice that we give is that payments made are just as important as the reserves.